Regan Gentry

 Regan Gentry (born 1976) is a New Zealand artist and sculptor.
 He has held a number of artist in residence positions and his work can be seen in public spaces throughout New Zealand.
 His artworks are often constructed from recycled or repurposed items such as gorse bushes and road safety barriers.

 Education

-Gentry graduated with a Bachelor of Fine Arts from Otago Polytechnic School of Art in 2000 although some sources state that his degree was from Otago University.
+Gentry graduated with a Bachelor of Fine Arts from the Dunedin School of Art at Otago Polytechnic in 2000, although some sources state that his degree was from Otago University.